 - Continue reading this article to find out what the most common reasons are for an attorney’s termination from their law firm.

 Every business has its nuances.
-In medicine doctors are required to have a sense of care that has been translated into “bedside manner.”
-If a doctor does not have this type of characteristic to their personality, there’s a very strong chance they may one day realize they’ve lost all their patients.
+In medicine, doctors are required to have a sense of care that has been translated into “bedside manner.”
+If a doctor does not have this type of character to their personality, there’s a very strong chance they may one day realize they’ve lost all their patients.

-Building contractors have their own array of nuances which involve open communications with their clients as well as attention to detail when it comes to the construction of a house or a building.
+Building contractors have their own array of nuances that involve open communications with their clients as well as attention to detail when it comes to the construction of a house or a building.

 While the nuances of a lawyer, particularly a lawyer hired on by a BigLaw firm, might be much different from any other profession, those nuances are still very present in the legal profession